arjunkumaritsme12/Medical-RAG-System-for-Healthcare-Knowledge-Access/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
- # Medical-RAG-System-for-Healthcare-Knowledge-Access
-# 🩺 MedRAG AI – Intelligent Medical Knowledge Assistant

-**Ask.
-Retrieve.
-Understand.
-Powered by RAG**

-MedRAG AI is a hackathon-focused medical AI assistant designed to provide **evidence-based, structured, and context-aware medical responses** using a Retrieval-Augmented Generation (RAG) inspired workflow.
-The system is built to simulate an intelligent medical knowledge assistant that retrieves disease-related information from a structured medical dataset and presents it through a premium Streamlit interface.

----

 ## 🚀 Project Overview